Paraphrastic Representations at Scale: Results

 \section{Results}

 \paragraph{English Semantic Similarity.} The results for our English semantic similarity evaluation are shown in Table~\ref{table:english-sts}.
 Our \spavg model has the best performance across each year of the task, significantly outperforming all prior work.
+We outperform methods that use large pre-trained models including Sentence-BERT which is supervised, as it is trained on NLI data~\cite{bowman-etal-2015-large}.

+We also include results from SimCSE~\cite{gao-etal-2021-simcse}.
+We compare to the unsupervised version, since our model is also unsupervised.
+We evaluate using the Spearman's $\rho$ of the concatenation of the datasets for each year, and find our average performance over the 2012-2016 datasets to be 76.9, compared to 77.4 and 77.9 for the RoBERTa-base~\cite{liu2019roberta} and RoBERTa-large versions of SimCSE.
+While our performance is slightly lower, we note that they tune their model on the dev set of the STS Benchmark~\cite{cer-etal-2017-semeval}, which contains a subset of the data from STS tasks which we use for evaluation.
+Therefore, they are tuning on a subset of the evaluation data, and it is unclear how tuning on this test data affects model performance.

 \paragraph{Cross-Lingual Semantic Similarity.} The results for the non-English and cross-lingual semantic similarity evaluation are shown in Table~\ref{table:crosslingual-sts}.
 From the results, our model again outperforms all prior work using sentence embeddings.
 The only systems that have better performance are the top (non-embedding based) systems from SemEval 2017 for Spanish-English.\footnote{The top systems for this task used supervision and relied on state-of-the-art translation models to first translate the non-English sentences to English.}